 It’s either this or you may have to get a bigger size solar panel to cover for the efficiency/conversion losses.
 The good news is you have a better choice if these two options are out of the question.

 You remove so many risks of frying your laptop when you use a power bank rather than using the solar panel to directly charge a laptop.
 Because of the voltage and current changes from the solar panel you may end up not charging your laptop at all.
 Especially if you intend to leave it unattended.

 Charging a power bank with the solar panel is the best option because even with current and voltage changes it will still charge the power bank.
 I use the Maxoak Power bank, a massive 50000mAh lithium-ion battery bank that will act as two extra batteries for your laptop.
 It has multiple dc connectors compatible with most laptops.
 It comes with 6 output ports for laptops, tablets, and USB.
 The multiple outputs allow you to charge several devices at once.

 I like it because I can recharge it with my 60W Allpowers Solar Panel through its 16.V/2.5A DC input.
 It is bigger than most power banks (briefcase size) but easily fits my backpack, doesn’t weigh much (2.77 lb) And of course once I use it to recharge my laptop I can recharge it with my solar panels when I am in the outdoors or using an AC plug when indoors.

 Also consider a Power Station

 A portable power station unlike the power bank is more than just a battery.
-It combines an inverter, charge controller and the wiring to make it easier for plug and play system to use with solar panels.
+It combines an inverter, charge controller, and wiring to make it easier for a plug and play system to use with solar panels.
 The LiFePO4 battery in power stations is also much safer than a Lithium-ion in power banks that are more susceptible to exploding.
 You can also use it to charge other devices like a CPAP and even power your refrigerator with either an AC or DC power supply.